Synchrotron-SOLEIL/Single_to_diff_convertor/README.md

 =================================
 Analog Single to Differential Convertors for testing purpose.

-Released under GNU GPL license (see KiCad License at http://www.kicad-pcb.org) Synchrotron SOLEIL's name and logo cannot be used without permission.
+Released under GNU GPL license.

+Synchrotron SOLEIL's name and logo cannot be used without permission.

 ----------